 The Master of Science Applied Human Nutrition is comprised of three and a half units of course work and one and half units of thesis research.
 The Master of Applied Human Nutrition is comprised of five units of course work.

 Students seeking registration as a professional dietitian and who meet Partnership for Dietetic Education and Practice (PDEP) undergraduate competencies may also apply to the Internship Education Program when they apply to either the Master of Science Applied Human Nutrition or the Master Applied Human Nutrition program.
+The Internship Education Program enables students to build on theoretical knowledge and internship experiences to fulfill the competencies required by PDEP to reach entry-level professional dietetic competence.
 Please consult the PDEP website for information about acceptable undergraduate programs.

 Students who are not seeking registration as a professional dietitian may apply for the Food and Nutrition Practicum Program during study in either the Master of Science Applied Human Nutrition or the Master Applied Human Nutrition programs.